Srilekha-0302/recipe-book/README.md

 Developed by a team of university students as part of our course learning:

-- Student 1
+- Ravuri Sai Srilekha
-- Student 2
+- Shashumna Nivas
-- Student 3
+- Sheelam Divya

 ## Usage